chelog/vue3-test-temperature-logs/README.md

 ```

 ### Notes
-- Vuex sucks at typing, going to try [this approach](https://habr.com/ru/post/557928/) next time when this library isn't mandatory
+- Vuex sucks at typing, going to try [this](https://pinia.vuejs.org/introduction.html) next time when this library isn't mandatory
 - Animations are a bit annoying but I tried to spice it up and show that I can work with them
 - Most CSS helpers are unused – I just bring them around in case of need
 - Code formatting is weird at places, but I really wanted to automate this (format on save)